 National Velociraptor Awareness Day Activities

-What better way to celebrate these ancient, killer birds than by spending an afternoon — an evening — watching all four Jurassic Park movies.
-Make sure to invite someone who's never experienced the "lost world."
+What better way to celebrate these ancient, killer birds than by spending a night watching all four "Jurassic Park" films?
+Make sure to invite someone over who's never experienced the 'Lost World.'

 Why We Love National Velociraptor Awareness Day